 Michael Oher, The Blind Side

 Thankfully, the television and film industries are creating more and more stories that revolve around the foster care system.
-Can you think of more characters that are adopted or previous children in foster care?
 Together We Rise encourages research around your favorite TV shows and movies.
-If you see more characters that have been through these experiences, share them with your friends and spread the awareness of the system!
+If you see more characters that have been through these experiences, you can also share them with your friends and spread the awareness of the system!

 Together We Rise wants to help all children in the foster care system.
 To help in your area, visit https://www.togetherwerise.org/getinvolved/ to see what you can do.